vmunix486/update/README.md

 # What does it do?

 It looks in /etc/os-release and sees what distribution you are running, it then runs the commands needed to update the distribution.
+If the distribution does not have a /etc/os-release (eg. NetBSD), it'll use uname -s to find your distribution.
 If you want to reboot after updating, add -r or --reboot.

 # Why?